 - it increases the gifts of the Holy Spirit in us;

 - it renders our bond with the Church more perfect;

 - it gives us a special strength of the Holy Spirit to spread and defend the faith by word and action as true witnesses of Christ, to confess the name of Christ boldly, and never to be ashamed of the Cross.

 If you are a Catholic who previously received the Sacrament of Baptism and First Holy Communion but missed Confirmation as a teenager, consider joining us in preparing to receive the Sacrament of Confirmation!
 Confirmation is one of the three Sacraments of Initiation, along with Baptism & Eucharist.

-Those that participate will receive the Sacrament along with our youth who are preparing.
-Bishop Gries will come to St. Joseph to celebrate on November 24, 2019, at 4 PM
+Those that participate will receive the Sacrament December 3 along with our youth who are preparing.

 If you are an adult who is seeking more information on how to become a member of the Catholic Church, or if you are unbaptized, please visit contact Jessica Plaspohl about the Rite of Christian Initiation for Adults or click here for more information about RCIA